Deferred Action for Childhood Arrivals: Eligibility

 To show proof of qualification (verify these requirements), applicants must submit three forms; I-821D, Consideration of Deferred Action for Childhood Arrivals; I-765, Application for Employment Authorization; and I-765WS Worksheet, as well as supporting documentation.

 In August 2012, the Migration Policy Institute estimated that as many as 1.76 million people could be eligible for DACA.
 Of those, 28% were under 15 and would have to wait until reaching that age to apply.
 In addition, roughly 20% did not meet any of the education criteria, but could become eligible by enrolling in a program before submitting their application.
 74% of the eligible population was born in Mexico or Central America.
 Smaller proportions came from Caribbean and South America (11%), Asia (9%), and the rest of the world (6%).

+In 2023, one scholar distinguished between two generations of child migrants: "First-wave DREAMers," who were the first advocates and recipients of DACA, and "second-wave DREAMers" who are more recent migrants.
+To be eligible, a child migrant must have been physically present in the United States on June 15, 2012 and must have continuously lived in the United States since 2007.
+More recent child migrants do not meet these criteria, since they would not have been born yet.
+As a result, there are about 246,000 undocumented college students who are not eligible for DACA and only about 181,000 who are eligible.
+With fewer child migrants being eligible for DACA, many futures remain uncertain.
+This highlights the need to establish new requirements for DACA eligibility.

+The current presidential administration has openly opposed revisiting DACA and updating eligibility requirements.
+When President Obama established it, he described it as a temporary measure to relieve young undocumented people.
+This temporary measure was intended to pave the way for a long-term legislative solution.
+As the eligibility requirements have remained the same, DACA itself has also not evolved from a short-term measure to a long-term solution.

 Travel eligibility

 A Form I-512L issued by USCIS in 2014, permitting a U.S. Customs and Border Protection officer to allow the named DACA recipient to enter the United States under the parole authority in the Immigration and Nationality Act.

 Until September 5, 2017, DACA recipients who wished to travel outside the United States could apply to do so by submitting a request for Advance Parole and paying an additional fee.

 If approved, the DACA recipient could travel outside the United States and re-enter the United States with a grant of parole, making that individual potentially eligible for adjustment of status to Lawful Permanent Resident after marrying a United States citizen.

 The application submitted to request Advance Parole was Form I-131 Application Type D*, with a fee of $575.

 Advance Parole could be requested for travel abroad for: